krustowski/rou2exOS/docs/abi/syscalls/filesystem.md

 ## 0x21 (Write buffer to file)

 Write the buffer into a file (overwrite it) specified by the first argument.
-File is created in the current directory if not exists.
+The file is created where the path says (in the working directory for a bare name, or in the named subdirectory) if it does not exist.
+Returns `FileNotFound` when a directory along the path is missing.

+Exactly 512 bytes are read from the buffer, so the resulting file is always one sector long.
+Use [`0x3a`](#0x3a-write-part-of-a-file) to write files of any size or to append.

 | Argument 1 | Argument 2 | Implemented |
 |------------|------------|-------------|